hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ---

 ## Prepare the hardware
+A quick note: we leave disks **strictly** powered off at this point because for the first few times the Pi 5 is powered on, the process of the Pi 5 seeing and recognising the USB3 disks is **fraught with issues** when the USB3 disks are all powered.
+I have seen it freeze multiple times and not proceed to finishing the boot process.
+We need to baby the Pi 5 and power them on slowly and carefully, later.

 First ensuring that power switch is off where the Pi's power block plugs in,
 - ensure all USB3 disks are powered off and will remain so until required later
 - plug the Pi into a screen with the HDMI cable (sophisticated users may choose to instead use `SSH` or `RaspberryPi Connect` later, `VNC` is unavailable until set `ON` after first boot)